 Keeping your hamster’s cage clean is important for both you and your hamster’s health.
 However, you don't want to clean it so often that it disturbs your new friend.

 Cleaning the cage weekly is advised.
-Be sure to always wear gloves and thoroughly wash your hands afterwards to avoid any sicknesses or diseases you could potentially catch from your hamster.
+Be sure to always wear gloves and thoroughly wash your hands afterward.

 Other cleaning tasks include keeping your hamster's bathroom area clean and wiping out food and water dishes or bottles.
 Tidying up your hamster’s bathroom area is best done daily, while food and water dishes and bottles are best done during the weekly clean.
 Remove soiled bedding and replace with fresh bedding as needed.

-Everyone once in a while, taking the cage completely apart and cleaning it with soap and water will help keep the enclosure clean and free from any smells.
+Every once in a while, taking the cage completely apart and cleaning it with soap and water will help keep the enclosure clean and free of any smells.

 Supplies and Cost